This Is Where I Leave You: Production

 This is Where I Leave You began principal photography on May 13, 2013, in New York City.
 The home is located in Munsey Park on Long Island.
-The skating rink was in The Bellmores, New York.
-The synagogue interior and exterior scenes were actually shot at Congregation Kneses Tifereth Israel in Port Chester, New York.
+The skating rink scene was filmed at Newbridge Arena in Bellmore, New York.
+The synagogue interior and exterior scenes were shot at Congregation Kneses Tifereth Israel in Port Chester, New York.
 Approximately 40 members of the congregation played extras in the scenes.

 Music

 On October 9, 2013, Michael Giacchino was hired to score the film.
 On August 25, 2014, it was announced that WaterTower Music would release a soundtrack album for the film on September 16, 2014.